Flu Season 2020-21

-The flu spreads through tiny wet drops produced when a person coughs, sneezes, or talks.
+The flu virus spreads through the tiny wet droplets inadvertently produced when an infected person coughs, sneezes, or talks.
 A person can get the flu by breathing in these wet drops, or by touching items and surfaces covered with these drops and then touching their mouth, nose, or eyes.

-People who have the flu may spread it to others about 1 day before getting sick to 5-7 days after.
+People who have the flu may spread it to others about 1 day before getting sick to 5-7 days after, and are most contagious during the first three days of feeling sick.
 Children and people with weak immune systems can spread the flu virus for a longer period of time.
-However, people are most contagious during the first three days of illness.

 This means that you may be able to pass on the flu to someone else before you know you are sick, as well as while you are sick.
 Almost half of the people with the flu virus do not know that they have the flu and continue with their daily activities.

 What Can You Do to Protect Yourself and Your Family?

 The Alameda County Public Health Department, along with the Centers for Disease Control and Prevention (CDC), recommends a yearly flu vaccine for everyone 6 months of age and older.

 Influenza immunization is critical this season!
 Getting flu vaccine:

 - reduces illness and transmission in our community